Tim-Cao/pitot/Liferay Project/Project Structure.md

   - Only three should be manually modified: *LocalServiceImpl, *ServiceImpl and *Impl.

-  - Service Builder adds corresponding methods to the *LocalService, *Service and *Model interface the next time you run it.
+  - Service Builder adds corresponding methods to the *LocalService, *Service and * interface the next time you run it.

 ## Reference